Verner Lehtimäki

-Verner Lehtimäki (8 June 1890 – 5 April 1938), was a Finnish socialist, soldier, pilot, aerospace engineer and revolutionary.
+Verner Lehtimäki (8 June 1890 – 5 April 1938) was a Finnish socialist, soldier, pilot, aerospace engineer and revolutionary who fought for the Reds during the Finnish Civil War.

 Early life

 Lehtimäki was born as a peasant's son in Vahto, a small rural municipality in the province of Southwest Finland.
 He had two brothers who were also enthusiastic socialists.
 Lehtimäki's younger brother Hjalmar (1896–1934) was a Red Guard leader in the Finnish Civil War.
-The elder brother, Konrad Lehtimäki (1886–1937), was an author, journalist and a member of Finnish Parliament.
+The elder brother, Konrad Lehtimäki (1883–1937), was an author, journalist and a member of Finnish Parliament.

 Verner Lehtimäki went to the sea at early age and later emigrated to the United States.
-He worked first in a New Mexico ranch and in the 1910s on a Mississippi riverboat.
+He worked first at a New Mexico ranch and in the 1910s on a Mississippi riverboat.
 In 1916 Lehtimäki moved to Russia where he had a job in a local Vauxhall dealer in Saint Petersburg.
 After the February Revolution in 1917 Lehtimäki lost his job and started smuggling guns for Finnish revolutionaries.
-Later the same year Lehtimäki returned Finland, which was then an autonomous part of Russia.
+Later the same year Lehtimäki returned to Finland, which was then an autonomous part of Russia.